PseudoSyntax/Python-Webscraper-Guide/README.md

-## Scraping a website with headers
+## Scraping JSON Values from a Website

 Now that we have our headers all we need is a "target".
 For our purposes our objective is to scrape the the virus total analysis of the Wanna Cry sha256 hash and to print the results to the terminal.
 In order to do this we will be creating a response header to scrape the AJAX cell data from virus total.

 ![image](https://user-images.githubusercontent.com/43308680/183725863-6fad4783-6620-4d15-bc6c-ab05156349b5.png)